 When I started, I thought that building a school was about buying land, making bricks, and constructing a building.
 I soon learned, that it is not about money, but it is about changing lives.
 The lessons from Rwanda are profound.
 The most important lesson is that partnership means not just money donated — it’s also the willpower and energy to fight corruption, improve sanitation, distribute resources, raise expectations, and change habits.
 And all those things are happening in Rwanda today.”

 The Rwanda School Project started by offering free classes teaching English.
 When the school “officially” opened in 2009, three teachers taught a class of 23 students filled with hopeful hearts and great expectations.
-Since then, a 10-room classroom building, a dormitory, and a cafeteria/kitchen have been completed and we now have ten teachers teaching five grades.
+Since then, a 10-room classroom building, a two-classroom science building, two dormitories, and a cafeteria/kitchen have been completed.
+We now teach six grades with fourteen teachers and a staff of 29.

-Over $1.2 million dollars have been raised, one dollar at a time.
+Over $2 million dollars have been raised, one dollar at a time.
 Children have collected coins at school, Girl Scouts held fundraisers, churches have had yard sales, and friends and supporters have hosted Parties with a Purpose.
 The Fabulous Women of Petaluma, CA hosts a Festival of Trees each Christmas and donates a significant portion of the proceeds to our school.
-Each year, a Run for Rwanda involves many willing hearts running to help our children.
 Thousands of individuals have heard our story and have believed in our goals, each contributing in their own way to help us move forward.
 We have received donated cars, and have written letters to many philanthropic organizations.
-We have received significant grants from Wheat Ridge, Rotary International, Cengage Publishing, and the Segal Family Foundation.
+We have received significant grants from We Raise Foundation (formerly Wheat Ridge), Rotary International, Cengage Publishing, and the Segal Family Foundation.

 We have had many in-kind contributions with some volunteers spending up to a year at our school.
 In 2014, we received a Princeton Africa grant providing a volunteer to work at our school for a year.
 What does it mean to build a school?
 It means inspiring people, and it requires a big vision and a dream of changing Rwanda one student at a time.

-Over the next five years, we need to find donors and grants raising about $1.5 million.
+Over the next five years, we need to find donors and grants raising about $1 million.
 But our goal is not focused on money, it is focused on people.
 In particular, it is focused on Patricia who wants to be a bank manager, Joshua who wants to be a doctor, Shukulu who wants to be a judge, and even on Bosco who wants to be a rap star!
-Our master plan is focused on giving our students the tools they need to make good choices for themselves as they step forward to be the future leaders in Rwanda.
+We have one graduate who is attending the University of Nebraska on a full four-year scholarship and one graduate who has started his own foundation to help Rwandan street kids.
+Our Master Plan 2018 is a five-year master plan focused on giving our students the tools they need to make good choices for themselves as they step forward to be the future leaders in Rwanda.

 Our goal for the future is embodied in our vision statement: “We envision quality secondary education that is universally accessible and equitable, with the aim to equip Rwanda’s youth with the necessary skills and tools to develop into the next generation of skilled and compassionate leaders.”